enibundo/avg-pair-price/README.md

 ![](images/architecture.png)

-<center>Architecture Schema: arrow direction shows information flow direction</center>
+<div align="center">Architecture Schema: arrow direction shows information flow direction</div>

 <br/>
 There is one service exchange (let's call them worker services) and one service for the API.
 Everytime a worker service has a new price it will persist it.